If you can’t find the answer you’re looking for, don’t hesitate to contact us.

 When can I board/check in?

-Any time after 4:00 PM on the first day of your cruise.
+With exceptions for our Down East and 2-night cruises, any time after 4:00 PM on the first day of your cruise.
 Our helpful crew will be on hand to handle your baggage and get you settled into your cabin.

 Be present from 6:00 to 7:00 PM that evening for the Captain’s Call.
 Besides receiving important safety information, it’s a good time to meet the crew and your fellow passengers.
 After that you are on your own for dinner in town.
 Here are a few of our favorite Rockland restaurants.